 Chef's Tips

 - Take your time piping.
-Piping is a bit of an art, and definitely an acquired skill.
-Go slow, and expect batter all over the pan if this is your first time out.
+Piping is an art and an acquired skill.
+If this is your first time out, go slow and expect batter all over the pan.

 - Employ an oven thermometer.
-I've cooked in many home kitchens with and for clients.
-And no one's oven is telling the truth, with the exception of a brand new, fresh-from-the-factory oven.
-An inexpensive oven thermometer works great, and then you can adjust as needed.
-Aim for a temperature around 300° F, or even slightly less to avoid hollow shells.
+I've cooked in many home kitchens with and for clients, and no one's oven is telling the truth (except perhaps a new, calibrated appliance).
+An inexpensive oven thermometer is all you need.
+Aim for a temperature around 300° F, or even slightly less, to avoid hollow shells.

 - Use a hand mixer for the buttercream.
 This small batch of buttercream is hard to make in a stand mixer because the whisk attachment will sling the hot syrup all over the bowl.
-And if you manage to avoid the whisk while pouring, it solidifies in a stream on the side of the bowl.
-But if you control the position of the beaters, you avoid said splattergate.
+But if you have control over the position of the beaters, you avoid said splattergate.
 I often start the buttercream with a hand mixer.
-Then after I beat the syrup into the yolks, transfer the mixture to a stand mixer if I don't want to beat it manually while it cools.
+Then transfer the mixture to a stand mixer if I don't want to manually beat it while it cools.

 Frequently Asked Questions

 You can absolutely use a fragrant pure vanilla extract or vanilla bean paste in the French buttercream.
 But not in the macaron batter.
-Vanilla bean paste contains water and emulsifiers.
-And can compromise the integrity of the batter and the look of your shells.
-In place of vanilla bean seeds in the batter, you can add about half of a teaspoon of pure vanilla extract.
-If you do, let the piped batter dry out on the pan for at least 25 minutes before baking.
+Vanilla bean paste contains water and emulsifiers and can compromise the integrity of the batter.
+In place of vanilla bean seeds in the batter, you can add about a half teaspoon of pure vanilla extract.
+If you do, let the piped batter dry on the pan for about 20 minutes before baking.

-You can freeze macaron shells in an air-tight container or bag, and they actually thaw with great quality.
-Many macaron shops do this to stay ahead of demand (or just in regular practice).
+You can freeze macaron shells in an air-tight container or bag.
+Many macaron shops do this to stay ahead of demand (or even in regular practice).
 Filled macarons can be frozen, but the quality of the buttercream or filling will suffer.
-Since fillings with a lot of moisture can weep (leak) upon thawing.
 For best results, freeze your macaron shells carefully and fill them after thawing.
-Then let the filled macarons mature for a night before serving or selling.
+Let the filled macarons mature for a night before serving or selling.

 📖 Recipe